Brad Pitt Is Only ‘Human’: Pitt Is Being Open About ‘Recovery’ And Taking The Critique [Opinion]

 Brad Pitt has often been considered, probably because of the roles he has played as an actor, to be a shining example of strength and heroic masculinity.
-While technically everyone realizes that Pitt is only human, He found it necessary to remind the Associate Press recently of that fact.
+While technically everyone realizes that Pitt is only human, he found it necessary to remind the Associate Press recently of that fact.

-Brad Pitt is quoted in The Washington Post from an Associated Press interview, explaining that he’s only human and because of that.
+Brad Pitt is quoted in the Washington Post from an Associated Press interview, explaining that he’s only human and because of that.
 Pitt must be open about his drinking.

 “I’ve got no secrets.
 I’ve got nothing to hide.
 We’re human and I find the human condition very interesting.
 If we’re not talking about it, then we’re not getting better.”